CartoDB/raster-loader/CONTRIBUTING.md

 [NumPy style](https://numpydoc.readthedocs.io/en/latest/format.html) for all your docstrings.

-Also included in the documentation are is a reference of all available CLI commands.
+Also included in the documentation is a reference of all available CLI commands.
 This reference is generated automatically from the docstrings in the CLI code.
 See the [documentation for sphinx-click](https://sphinx-click.readthedocs.io/en/latest/) for more information on how to document the CLI.

 ### Making pull requests

-All contributions to raster loader are made through pull requests to the [the Raster Loader repository](https://github.com/CartoDB/raster-loader).
+All contributions to Raster Loader are made through pull requests to the [the Raster Loader repository](https://github.com/CartoDB/raster-loader).

 See the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests)